aiisahik/gourmet-takehome-data/README.md

 # Coding Takehome

 ## Rules
+- The solution should be written in Python
 - You may use any online non-human resource including stackoverflow, tutorials, documentation, open source libraries, etc
 - However, you should not use any library or function that specializes in anomaly detection